maiermic/trajecmp/README.md

 ![Leap Motion in action](doc/img/leap-motion-in-action.png)

-After all, all of those input devices determine the current position of a moving object.
+All those input devices determine the current position of a moving object.
 You can record the position of an object over time to get a trajectory that represents the movement of the object.
 Movements can be used to interact with an application.
 For example, specific movements can trigger special events.